 Last (but certainly not least) this study packet includes an interactive orchestra seating chart, which includes cards with information about the various musical instruments.

 I can’t even describe how very, very cool this is.
 Our two middle children who don’t normally enjoy lapbook-y type stuff are all over this thing!
 They love reading about the instruments and changing out the arrangement based on the instructions provided on the back of each orchestral-period card.
 They can really grasp how the orchestra grew and read about various instruments that were added to the orchestra through the years – it’s so much better than the on-line interactive games I’ve had them experiment with in the past!
+(And… this interactive seating chart is available as a separate purchase for those just wanting to introduce this part of orchestra study.)

 How we’re using this composer study